kaspervd/casanova/README.md

 1. Download the files in this repository to some directory.

-2. Download and install casa (I used casa-release-4.5.2-el6) to some other directory.
+2. Download and install casa (I used casa-release-4.5.2-el6) to a directory named casapy (or so).
+Other directories such as your casa-release-something and python_packages will also end up in this directory.

 3. Find out your casapath: start the freshly installed casapy and type`import os` and `print os.environ['CASAPATH']`.
 Store this somewhere (you need this later in the **casanova_startup** script).
+I will try to make this step superfluous.

 4. Download and install [patchelf](http://nixos.org/patchelf.html).